Mortegliano

 Mortegliano (/it/; Mortean) is a comune (municipality) in the Regional decentralization entity of Udine in the Italian region of Friuli-Venezia Giulia, located about 60 km northwest of Trieste and about 14 km southwest of Udine.

 Mortegliano borders the following municipalities: Bicinicco, Castions di Strada, Lestizza, Pavia di Udine, Pozzuolo del Friuli, Talmassons.

-The tallest campanile, or free-standing bell tower, in the world at 113.2 m high, is the Mortegliano Bell Tower.
+The Mortegliano Bell Tower is the tallest campanile, a free-standing bell tower, in the world at 113.2 m high.

 Sport

 Chiasiellis, a women's football club that has played in the top flight several times, is based in the hamlet of the same name.
 There is also a men's football club, the A.S.D.
 Lavarian Mortean, currently playing in Promozione.

 It was the starting point of the 19th stage (Mortegliano–Sappada) of the 2024 Giro d'Italia.